GitHub Actions

 SQL Server Error: 4011

-3. Too many duplicated Actions on Marketplace, can’t sort by star ⭐️ - we need more filters capabilities
+3. Too many duplicated Actions on Marketplace; can’t sort by star ⭐️, we need more filtering capabilities.

-4. Missing global secrets/environment variables: I want to set some of secrets or envs at Github Account Level, not at repository level.
+4. Missing global secrets/environment variables: I want to set some secrets or envs at the GitHub account level, not at the repository level.

 Advanced